 At the poker table, everyone knows that a royal flush beats a full house.
 One of the challenges for chief audit executives is knowing who holds the top business cards when it comes to building strategic relationships.
-This briefing paper provides insight into the special relationship between internal audit, senior executives and the audit committee.
+Let us consider the leadership relationship between internal audit, senior executives and the audit committee to deliver the internal audit charter.

 Imagine the scenario ...